 In television, Jerome’s co-composed the original scores to Hallmark Hall of Fame’s ONE CHRISTMAS EVE, directed by Jay Russell, and Crackle’s THE THROWAWAYS, starring James Caan and Kevin Dillon.
 His music can be heard on a variety of movies-of-the-week for Hallmark Hall of Fame, Lifetime, and the Hallmark Channel, and he co-produced and wrote music for OWN’s groundbreaking docuseries OPERATION CHANGE.

 In addition to his work in long form entertainment, Jerome has written and produced music for various media projects, most notably for mobile apps and video games, commercials and corporate films, and rides for theme parks worldwide such as Disney World in Orlando, Disneyland Anaheim, and Universal Studios.
 He also arranged songs for a variety of artists, including IDINA MENZEL and teen sensation band IL VOLO.

 A strong believer in the emotional power of live music, Jerome strives to incorporate soloists and orchestral musicians to his acoustic-based and hybrid scores.
 He regularly collaborates with local Los Angeles musicians, and has recorded at every major scoring stages in Los Angeles, London (including at Abbey Road with the London Symphony Orchestra), and all over Eastern Europe.

-A native of Paris, France, Jerome lives with his wife and four-year-old son in Los Angeles.
+A native of Paris, France, Jerome lives with his wife, son, and daughter in Los Angeles.